Adityaaceadi/irrigation-app/README.md

-# Irrigation Streamlit App (Fixed Version)
+# Irrigation App
-Compatible with Streamlit Cloud.
+Upload your dataset and run streamlit.